Fairness in Multiwinner Elections

 Last week is dedicated to the writing up of the paper.
 We will not plan anything during that week but if you need anything, please contact us.

-The deadline to submit the paper is by the end of this week, to be exact on the 3rd of July at 19:00.
+The deadline to submit the paper is by the end of this week, to be exact on Friday July 3, 19:00.

 The final paper